-The computation of multiple next hops is performed every time DABBER has a new Prefix LSA (or a new version of an existing Prefix LSA) in its LSDB (cf. section 2.3).
-The sequence of operations, as described in the following sub-sections are: Update of the RIB based on a face selection criteria; Update of the FIB based on a face ranking strategy; Update of the LSDB with the updated cost of the local Prefix LSA.
+The computation of multiple next hops is performed every time DABBER has a new Name Prefix LSA (or a new version of an existing Name Prefix LSA) in its LSDB (c.f. section 2.3).
+The sequence of operations, as described in the following sub-sections are: Computes a new value for the validity of a new Name Prefix in the LSDB; Updates DABBER internal routing table; Updates the LSDB with the data reachability information (validity) of the current node towards the new Name Prefix; Updates the RIB based on the DABBER internal routing table, following a Downwards Path Criterion (FIB is updated by NFD based on the RIB content).
+Periodically DABBER will update the validity values of all Name Prefixes in its internal routing table, performing the consequent updates of the local LSDB and RIB, and needed.

 2.4.1.
-Cost Computation
+Name Prefix Validity Computation

-When DABBER is notified that a new Prefix LSA was entered in the LSDB or an existing Prefix LSA has a new version, it computes a new cost for each name prefix in such Prefix LSA.
+When DABBER is notified that a new Prefix LSA was entered in the LSDB or an existing Prefix LSA has a new version, it computes a new validity for each name prefix in such Prefix LSA.

-DABBER computes a new cost k for a prefix N depending upon the cost announced by the neighbor (e.g., 3 in the case of N announced by node B in figure 1), and the relevancy of the "relation" between the two neighbor nodes (e.g., node A and node B).
+DABBER starts by computing a new validity v for a prefix N depending upon the validity announced by the neighbor, and the relevancy of the "relation" between the two neighbor nodes (e.g., node A and node B).
+The cost of the Name Prefix, passed to NFD, will then be computed as an inversely proportional value to its validity.

 The relevancy of the "relation" between two neighbor nodes can be, e.g., a measure of similarity [7], where similarity is seen as a link measure, i.e., it provides a correlation cost between a node and its neighbors.
-Or such relation can be weighted based, as is common in opportunistic environments, on metrics derived from average contact duration thus allowing a node to adjust the Name Prefix cost k based on the probability of meeting the respective neighbor again.
+Or such relation can be weighted based, as is common in opportunistic environments, on metrics derived from average contact duration thus allowing a node to adjust the Name Prefix validity based on the probability of meeting the respective neighbor again.
+In the current implementation of DABBER, the "relation" between two neighbor nodes is computed based on the three metrics (A, C, and S) provided by the local contextual manager, plus a metric computed by DABBER itself: the time reachability.